 Demystifying Generative Aesthetics

-This is the second part in a series on building a framework for appreciating generative art.
-In the first part, “Demystifying Generative Art,” Peter Bauman (Monk Antony) builds the case for such a framework.
+This is Part II in a series on building a framework for appreciating generative art.
+In Part I, “Demystifying Generative Art,” Peter Bauman (Monk Antony) builds the case for such a framework.
+In Part III, "Demystifying Generative Systems," Bauman examines generative systems themselves.
 In this essay, he takes a closer look at one of the five framework components, Results—the outputs of a generative system.
 Peter spoke to Tyler Hobbs, Kim Asendorf, Andreas Gysin, Leander Herzog, Erick Calderon, William Mapan, Lauren Lee McCarthy, Sougwen Chung, Christiane Paul, Linda Dounia, Patricio González Vivo and Golan Levin for the piece.

 “One has to examine the conventional design wisdom and see whether traditional design knowledge actually maps on to the kinds of things that we need to know and need to be able to do in the next five, ten, fifteen years when the technology enables us to do much, much more than we can today.”